 Not only Alfred but his wife, Ada, were legendary figures even in their own life-times, and their work for the community was internationally acclaimed.
 The doctor brought free, state-of-the-art medical facilities into the slums of Bermondsey.
 He created an ‘NHS before the NHS’.
 Ada helped thousands with her social clubs, especially for young working women, and later through her ‘Beautification Committee’ she covered the slums with gardens, trees, flowers, children’s playgrounds and open spaces for music and sports.
 Together they cleared away hovels and built model housing in accordance with garden-city ideals.

-* We aim to include a statue of Ada this time.
-Her statue would be one of only 15 public statues of women in London, the only public statue of an elected female politician, the only public statue of a Quaker woman and the only public statue of a woman trade unionist.
+* We aim to include a statue of Ada this time, so that some good comes out of the metal-thieves’ action.
+Her statue will be one of only 15 public statues of women in London (and three of those are Queens), the only public statue of an elected female politician (Mrs Thatcher being inside the Guildhall) and the only public statue of a Quaker woman.

-* Ada sacrificed a life of comfort to help the poor, and Alfred sacrificed a brilliant medical career, only for their daughter, Joyce, to die in the slums.
-That is the tragic story that the ensemble of statues, by Diane Gorvin, tells.
-It is a true work of art that deserves support.
+* Ada sacrificed a comfortable life in Northamptonshire to help the poor of London, and Alfred sacrificed a brilliant medical career at Guy’s, only for their daughter, Joyce, to die of scarlet fever in the slums.
+That is the tragic story told by the ensemble of statues, created by the artist, Diane Gorvin.
+The four statues are a true work of art, a truly human story.

-Please click on the headings above, to find out more.
-Click on Donate, to see the donors so far and their comments.
-Please comment yourself – and donate if you possibly can.
+Please click on the headings above, if you wish to find out more.
+Click on Donate, above, to see some of the donors so far and read their comments.
+Please comment yourself if you wish – and donate if you possibly can.